142 Comments

 Indeed, the very _concept_ of high-speed rail in California didn't match up with either of the most well-known examples of high-speed rail built in the 20th century.

 Japan's Shinkansen was built in what was then a relatively poor country where trains were still the main means of intercity travel.
-It was badly needed because Japan's legacy railways were full to capacity (and were additionally limited by being narrow-gauge).
-Since new standard-gauge railways (the word "Shinkansen" literally means "New Main Line") were completely incompatible with legacy rail anyway, the Japanese sensibly decided they should be as flat and as straight as possible.
+It was badly needed because Japan's legacy railways were full to capacity and were additionally limited by being narrow-gauge.
+Since new standard-gauge railways (the word "Shinkansen" literally means "New Main Line") were completely incompatible with legacy rail anyway, the Japanese sensibly decided to future-proof them by making them as flat and as straight as possible.

 The French LGVs were by contrast built two decades later in a much richer country that already had a high level of car ownership, and were designed explicitly to lure travellers away from cars and airlines (to reduce France's dependence on foreign oil: the same reason why France was building tons of nuclear power plants at the same time).
 They were assisted in this by the fact that the original LGV Sud-Est (from Paris to Lyon) passed through benign terrain, to the extent that the line has no tunnels at all!